-In the textile world, micro plastics are liberated during laundering when fibres or fibre particles are removed from the item and “washed away” down the drain.
-Some of this fibrous material is cotton, linen and wool which are biodegradable but it is feared that the majority is synthetic fibre which is not biodegradable.
+In the textile world, micro plastics are liberated during laundering when fibres, fibre particles, sequins, glitter and other decorative plastic materials are removed from the item and “washed away” down the drain.
+Some of this fibrous material is cotton, linen and wool which are biodegradable but it is feared that the majority is synthetic material which is not biodegradable.
 Unfortunately, “washed away” is not strictly correct, these particles are exhausted from the washing machine with the waste water which then goes for treatment and subsequently into the environment.
-How much of this micro plastic fibrous material is generated in this way and how much is removed from the waste water by conventional treatment is not known, but it is certain that some, if not all gets through and adds to the burden in the waterways and oceans and from there to the food chain.
+How much of this micro plastic material is generated in this way and how much is removed from the waste water by conventional treatment is not known, but it is certain that some, if not all gets through and adds to the burden in the waterways and oceans and from there to the food chain.
 See SafeGuardS No. 061/17 April 2017.

 To compound this problem research shows that plastic particles can attract and absorb toxic chemicals from the aquatic environment increasing the potential danger to health.

 There are many unknowns here and as always, forewarned is forearmed.
 There is clearly a need to put figures to these unknown quantities before a strategy for reduction can be formulated and before any improvement can be evaluated.